 - Set CR4[OSXSAVE] (bit 18) to enable the use of the XSETBV and XGETBV instructions.
 XSETBV is a privileged instruction that writes the XCRn registers.
-XCR0 is the XFEATURE_ENABLED_MASK used to manage media and x87 processor state using the XSAVE, XSAVEOPT, and XRSTOR instructions. - Enable the x87/MMX, legacy SSE, and extended SSE instructions and processor state • management by setting the x87.
-SSE. and YMM bits of XCR0 (XFEATURE ENABLED MASK).
+XCR0 is the XFEATURE_ENABLED_MASK used to manage media and x87 processor state using the XSAVE, XSAVEOPT, and XRSTOR instructions. - Enable the x87/MMX, legacy SSE, and extended SSE instructions and processor state management by setting the x87, SSE, and YMM bits of XCR0 (XFEATURE_ENABLED_MASK).
 Enabling extended SSE capabilities without enabling legacy SSE capabilities is not allowed.
-The x87 flag (bit 0) of the XFEATURE ENABLED MASK must be set when writing XCR0. - Determine the XSAVE/XRSTOR memory save area size requirement.
-The field XFeatureEnabledSizeMax specifies the size requirement in bytes based on the currently enabled extended features and is returned in the EAX register after execution of CPUID Function 0000_000Dh, sub-function 0 (ECX = 0). - Allocate the save/restore area based on the information obtained in the previous step.
+The x87 flag (bit 0) of the XFEATURE_ENABLED_MASK must be set when writing XCR0. - Determine the XSAVE/XRSTOR memory save area size requirement.
+The field XFeatureEnabledSizeMax specifies the size requirement in bytes based on the currently enabled extended features and is returned in the EAX register after execution of CPUID Function 0000_000Dh , sub-function 0 (ECX = 0). - Allocate the save/restore area based on the information obtained in the previous step.

-For more information on the XSETBV and XGETBV instructions, see individual instruction descriptions in Chapter 2 (XSETBV on Page 751 and XGETBV on Page 744).
+For more information on the XSETBV and XGETBV instructions, see individual instruction descriptions in Volume 4.
 XFEATURE_ENABLED_MASK fields are defined in Section 11.5.2 above.